rosell-dk/picoQuery/README.md

 - The fallback to jQuery 1.12.4 ensures that it works in older browsers, such as IE6-8

 <h3>How to use</h3>
-Simply include your custom picoQuery build instead of jQuery.<br>
+First you build your picoQuery here: http://picoquery.com/builder/<br>
-You build your picoQuery here: http://picoquery.com/builder/
+Then you simply include your custom build instead of jQuery.

 <h3>Current subset</h3>
 The following methods is currently supported: